 In every business today, we often come across the concept of marketing and selling, a number of times.
-The concept of marketing focuses firstly on the customer’s requirements and then the means to fulfil that need is identified.
+The concept of marketing focuses firstly on the customer’s requirements, and then the means to fulfil that need is identified.
 In marketing, the customer creates market demand.
-On the other hand, the concept of selling emphasises only on the requirements of the seller, therefore, in this process, the seller rules the market.
+On the other hand, the concept of selling emphasises only on the requirements of the seller; therefore, in this process, the seller rules the market.

 Though the marketing and selling sound familiar, however, there is a fine line that differentiates between these two concepts including meaning, activities, process, outlook, and management etc.

 In simple words, selling transforms the goods into money, but marketing is the method of serving and satisfying customer needs.
-The marketing process includes planning of a product’s and service’s price, promotion and distribution.
+The marketing process includes the planning of a product’s and service’s price, promotion and distribution.
 This article will help you understand all the important points that distinguish the two words.

 Also read: Factors affecting the demand